DioxusLabs/dioxus/docs/advanced-guides/custom-renderer.md

 }
 ```

 It's important that you decode the real events from your event system into Dioxus' synthetic event system (synthetic meaning abstracted).
 This simply means matching your event type and creating a Dioxus `VirtualEvent` type.
-Your custom event must implement the corresponding event trait:
+Your custom event must implement the corresponding event trait.
+Right now, the VirtualEvent system is modeled almost entirely around the HTML spec, but we are interested in slimming it down.

 ```rust
 fn virtual_event_from_websys_event(event: &web_sys::Event) -> VirtualEvent {